 Sports Anti-Doping Rules 2019

-If you compete in a sport that has agreed to New Zealand's Sports Anti-Doping Rules, you are bound to those rules, regardless of what level you compete at or your age.
-Most sports in New Zealand have signed up to these rules.
+If you are a member of, or participate in a sport that has adopted or agreed to New Zealand's Sports Anti-Doping Rules, you are bound to those rules, regardless of your role, what level you compete at, or your age.
+Most national sports organisations in New Zealand have agreed to the rules, and there is more information available on how to adopt the Sports Anti-Doping Rules.

 - test positive for a prohibited substance